roman-milk/roman-milk.github.io/the-abbotts.md

+===

- ****** The Abbotts Ch.
-04 ****** byJust_Plain_Bob© "You really think that the rest of the kids on the tour don't know what we are doing?
+"You really think that the rest of the kids on the tour don't know what we are doing?
 Rick isn't the only one of the guys that would like a bit of your time.
 I only brought Rick because of the special circumstances."

  "Special circumstances?
 What special circumstances?"